 Can scientists make it big in business?
 You bet.

 Jumpstart your career with a one-of-a-kind degree that equips you with both scientific know-how and valuable business skills.

 Science and Business at Waterloo combines studies in biology, chemistry, and physics with courses in economics, accounting, marketing, law, and entrepreneurship.

-Focus your degree by specializing in one of four different scientific disciplines, or take a broader range of courses tailored to your interests.
+Focus your degree by specializing in one of three scientific disciplines, or take a broader range of courses tailored to your interests by remaining unspecialized.
 Meanwhile, in one of Canada’s top universities for business, you’ll work in small groups on case studies, business plans, and market analysis, as well as have the opportunity to gain paid work experience through the co-op stream.

 When you graduate, the opportunities are many: this is a degree you can put to work in intellectual property, research, mutual funds, technical sales, business development, law, and a host of other fields.